nguyentran0212/nguyentran0212.github.io/landing.md

 				</header>
 				<p>Adelaide Blockchain-enabled IoT Testbed is funded by the Australian Research Council Linkage Infrastructure, Equipment and Facilities Project (ARC LIEF Grant), and led by a consortium of leading Australian universities.
 The Adelaide's node is led by Prof. M. Ali Babar.
 The goal of this project is to create an open research facility to study various aspects of IoT technologies.</p>
 				<p>The Adelaide's node would be the first to incorporate blockchain technologies to provide cryptographic trust and provenance to various aspects of the testbed operation, from hardware management and deployment, to binary provisioning and data collection.</p>
-				<p>Various research projects at final-year, honour, and master level related to this project are available.
-Contact me for more information.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->